 To convict, a two-thirds (2/3) of the voting members present must vote guilty.
 Otherwise, the Cabinet member is acquitted of the charges.

-If additional charges arise against the Cabinet member, a new petition and list of ailments must be filed and the Impeachment process repeated.
+If additional charges arise against the Cabinet member, a new petition and list of ailments must be filed, and the Impeachment process repeated.

 Sub Section d.
 Removal Procedure